About the MDC and how to contact us

 - The information we ask for is used to assess your suitability for employment.

-On submission of your CV, this will include your personal details including name and contact details.
+On submission of your CV, via the ‘apply for this job’ tab, this will include your personal details including name and contact details.
 We will also look at previous experience and education to assess suitability for shortlisting for interview.
 The hiring managers and HR shortlist applications for interview.
+Electronic job applications will be retained within the Applicant Tracking System (ATS) of the HR system.

-HR will have access to all of this information.
+HR will have access to all of this information held within the ATS.

 We might ask you to complete a personality profile questionnaire through a third party Thomas International and to attend an interview.
 Information will be generated by you and by us.
 For example, you might complete an online behavioural questionnaire or we might take interview notes.
 This former will be held by Thomas International and Medicines Discovery Catapult and the latter held by the Medicines Discovery Catapult.